 - Reduce heat to low; add the shallots, Cognac and peppercorns, stirring to loosen browned bits from pan.
 Stir in wine and broth.
 Bring to a boil over medium heat; cook until liquid is reduced to 1/2 cup.

 - Top steaks with cheese.
-Broil 6 in. from the heat for 2-3 minutes or until cheese is softened.
+Broil 6 in. from the heat for 2-3 minutes or until cheese is soft.
 Serve sauce mixture with steaks.
 Yield: 2 servings.

 Originally published as New Year's Eve Tenderloin Steaks in Reminisce Extra January 2010, p52